temporalio/documentation/README.md

 ### `yarn build`

-This command triggers a Docusaurus build and results in the browser consumable Javascript in the `/build` directory.
+This command triggers a Docusaurus build and results in the browser-consumable JavaScript in the `/build` directory.
 Note that the `/build` directory is ignored by Git.

 ### `yarn start`

-This command spins up a local web server and serves up the contents of the `/build` directory to [localhost:3000](http://localhost:3000/).
+This command spins up a local web server and serves the contents of the `/build` directory to [localhost:3000](http://localhost:3000/).

 ### `yarn assemble`